Barthel Index

 When would you typically use a Barthel Index?

-The Barthel Index shines when understanding a patient's ability to manage ADLs is crucial.
-Here are some common scenarios where the BI becomes a valuable tool:
+The Barthel Index is a great choice when it comes to understanding a patient's ability to manage ADLs.
+Here are some common scenarios where the BI becomes a crucial and valuable tool:

 Assessing stroke recovery